 - Your QuickBooks credentials, such as your username and password, can be seen in the script source, which doesn’t make the Script editor the most secure option.

 - Encryption/decryption requires significant coding and technical knowledge

 Link QuickBooks to Google Sheets Seamlessly

-Connecting QuickBooks to Google Sheets streamlines accounting and financial reporting workflows.
+Connecting QuickBooks to Google Sheets streamlines accounting, financial, and expense reporting workflows.
 Your accounting team saves time while reducing potential errors, improving data analysis and financial modeling.
 Choose Coefficient – the easiest and most seamless method — to connect QuickBooks with Google Sheets.